kyitharko/NDN-NIC/spec/bf-update.md

 2.  copy column2 from table change record
 3.  copy column3 from table change record
 4.  copy column4 from table change record
-5. BF1: bits changed from 0 to 1
+5. BF-FIB bits changed from 0 to 1
-6. BF1: bits changed from 1 to 0
+6. BF-FIB bits changed from 1 to 0
-7. BF2: bits changed from 0 to 1
+7. BF-CS bits changed from 0 to 1
-8. BF2: bits changed from 1 to 0
+8. BF-CS bits changed from 1 to 0
-9. BF3: bits changed from 0 to 1
+9. BF-PIT bits changed from 0 to 1
-10. BF3: bits changed from 1 to 0
+10. BF-PIT bits changed from 1 to 0